EOS-BP-Developers/wps-backend/contracts/README.md

 Parameters: `account_name committeeman`

+Description: Remove committee from the committees table.

 #### regreviewer

 Required authority: Committee

 Parameters: `account_name committee, account_name reviewer, const string& first_name, const string& last_name`

+Description: Register account as a reviewer.
+All fields required.
+RAM billed to committee account.
+Reviewer is added to reviewers table, with the committee that the account is associated with.

 #### editreviewer